Katherin4u/PinThis/README.md

 * Post feature (creating a post and showcasing it)!!!
 * search feature ( searching by something specific)!!!
-* comment feature ( commenting on someone elses post)
+* comment feature ( commenting on someone elses post)!!!
 * like(save) feature ( saving posts that you like, also being able to see posts that you have created )

 # Pin-it photos